rsomu/fb-scripts/README.md

 # fb-scripts
-Python Scripts to extract information from FlashBlade
+Python Scripts to extract audit information from FlashBlades

 ## getaudit.py
 Python script to extract audit trail information from FlashBlade in a csv format.